fbpx

 Our Vision

-The Southeastern Center for Asian Resources and Intercultural Studies envisions a world where social justice, equity, diversity, inclusion, and intercultural understandings are the norm, and where diverse communities are valued and respected for their unique experiences and perspectives.
+The Southeastern Center for Asian Resources and Intercultural Studies envisions a future where the principles of social justice, equity, diversity, inclusion, and comprehensive intercultural understanding are universally accepted and practiced.
+We aspire to see a world in which all diverse communities are appreciated and respected, their unique experiences and perspectives celebrated and integrated into the broader social fabric.

 Our Mission